Karazakoff/Bob-vs-Goblin/README.md

 ```
 _We recommend you turn off the volume because there are no options in-game to make your voice lower._

-After executing the script above, use:
+After executing the command above, use:

 **W** - To jump